Weggler/docu-ngsbem/_sources/intro.md

 It uses numerical integration following [Sauter-Schwab: Boundary Element Methods, 2009], and matrix compression and potential evalution based on the Fast Multipole Method  [Rokhlin, Greengard, Rapid Solution of Integral Equations of Classic Potential Theory, 1985].

-Installation:

-* Install a recent NGSolve (later than August 25, 2025)
+Installation: install a recent NGSolve (later than November 19, 2025)

 Try notebooks from the demos folder.
 You can read (only read) them directly on github: https://github.com/Weggler/docu-ngsbem